Last updated on May 15th, 2023

 Yummy, sticky, bourbon chicken recipe tastes just like your favorite food court restaurant.
 Chicken is marinated overnight, then browned and simmered in a tasty homemade teriyaki sauce.

 For years now, The Husband has been obsessed with the Bourbon chicken at this greasy-spoon restaurant in the food court at the mall.

 I’m a little competitive when it comes to my cooking and I was determined not to let myself be outdone by a restaurant that sells chicken-on-a-stick.
-I have tried just about every recipe for Bourbon chicken you can imagine and have never been able to get it right – the flavor wasn’t the same, the sauce wasn’t sticky enough, yada, yada, yada.
+I have tried just about every recipe for Bourbon chicken you can imagine and have never been able to get it right – the flavor wasn’t the same, the sauce wasn’t sticky enough, etc., etc.

-After the first batch came out looking kind of pale and sickly, I made some adjustments – added a little flour, let the chicken brown a little longer.
+I felt like a complete and utter failure, but I wasn’t going to let that derail my quest.
+After one first batch came out looking kind of pale and sickly, I made some adjustments – added a little flour, let the chicken brown a little longer.
 Soon the sauce began to turn caramel brown and coat the chicken.